Officially out now: The TypeDB 3.0 Roadmap >>

 At a glance: optionality syntax essentials

-We remark that, in pipelines, optional variables can be turned into non-optional variables by matching them as a non-optional variables (i.e. outside an or or a try).
+Remark.
+Importantly, optional variables can be turned into non-optional variables by matching them as a non-optional variables (i.e. outside an or or a try or an optional function assignment).
 The opposite is not true!

 Optionality from or statements